 Want to know a secret?
 I don't really like sweets.
 I prefer meat and vegetables over cupcakes and candy, despite what this blog may lead you to believe.
 So, why all the baked goods?
 They are fun to work with, kind of like a challenge to get better and learn something.

-Cooking you can play, make spur of the moment changes, throw ranch dressing into a pile of mashed potatoes, and everything will work out fine.
+Cooking you can play around with, make spur of the moment changes, throw ranch dressing into a pile of mashed potatoes, and everything will work out fine.
 Baking, sure you can change something, but it’s more of a calculated risk.
 I’d like to become more educated and skilled with baking so that it becomes less of a risk and more of an educated decision.

-I saw these Snickers Cupcakes and really wanted to try them.
-Snickers in a cupcake – hells and yeah – but I think my favorite part is just the untouched cupcake.
+I saw this Snickers cupcakes recipe and really wanted to make them.
+Snickers in a cupcake – hells and yeah, but I think my favorite part is just the untouched cupcake.
 The chocolate cupcake base here is delicious and moist.
-It may become my go to chocolate cupcake.
+It may become my go-to chocolate cupcake recipe.

 For the cupcakes: